syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 # Getting Started

-This section explains you the steps requiCyan to add content in SfCardView with indicator and adding SfCardView in SCardLayout.
+This section explains you the steps required to add content in SfCardView with indicator and adding SfCardView in SCardLayout.
 This section covers only the minimal features that you need to know to get started with the Cards.

 ## Adding Cards reference